deephaven/web-client-ui/README.md

+# ⚠️This branch has been deprecated.
+Use v0.31 or v0.41 instead.⚠️

 # Web Javascript packages

 We're using a monorepo to manage our packages, as it becomes cumbersome to manage the overhead of multiple separate repos for each package.
 Using [lerna](https://github.com/lerna/lerna) to manage all of our packages in one repo simplifies the process.